 Residential treatment programs are those that offer housing and meals in addition to Mental Health treatment.
-Rehab facilities that offer residential treatment allow patients to focus solely on recovery, in an environment totally separate from their lives.
+Rehab facilities that offer residential treatment allow patients to focus solely on recovery in an environment totally separate from their lives.
 Some rehab centers specialize in short-term residential treatment (a few days to a week or two), while others solely provide treatment on a long-term basis (several weeks to months).
-At Rockland Treatment Center, we offer both, and tailor treatment to the patient’s individual requirements.
+At Rockland Treatment Center, we offer both short-term residential and long-term basis treatment and tailor treatment to the patient’s individual requirements.

 Many of those suffering from addiction also suffer from mental or emotional illnesses like schizophrenia, bipolar disorder, depression, or anxiety disorders.
 Rockland Treatment Center treats those with a dual diagnosis or co-occurring disorder and we administer psychiatric treatment to address the person’s mental health issue in addition to drug and alcohol rehabilitation.